unicode101/118i-tutorial/README.md

 # Instructions
-This project is a template tutorial used in AI4SG class final project.
+This project is a resource page used in AI4SG class final project.

 ## 1. Clone a package
 Download the package into VS Code by running the following in VS Code terminal: